Myofascial trigger point: Physical muscle treatment

 Therapists may use myotherapy (deep pressure as in Bonnie Prudden's approach, massage or tapotement as in Dr. Griner's approach), mechanical vibration, pulsed ultrasound, electrostimulation, ischemic compression, trigger-point-injection (see below), dry-needling, "spray-and-stretch" using a cooling spray (vapocoolant), low-level laser therapy and stretching techniques that invoke reciprocal inhibition within the musculoskeletal system.
-Practitioners may use elbows, feet or various tools to direct pressure directly upon the trigger point, to avoid overuse of their hands.
+Practitioners may use elbows, feet or various tools to apply direct pressure to the trigger point to avoid overuse of their hands.

-A successful treatment protocol relies on identifying trigger points, resolving them and, if all trigger points have been deactivated, elongating the structures affected along their natural range of motion and length.
+A successful treatment protocol relies on identifying trigger points, resolving them, and, if all trigger points have been deactivated, elongating the structures affected along their natural range of motion and length.
 In the case of muscles, which is where most treatment occurs, this involves stretching the muscle using combinations of passive, active, active isolated (AIS), muscle energy techniques (MET), and proprioceptive neuromuscular facilitation (PNF) stretching to be effective.
-Fascia surrounding muscles should also be treated to elongate and resolve strain patterns, otherwise muscles will simply be returned to positions where trigger points are likely to re-develop.
+Fascia surrounding muscles should also be treated to elongate and resolve strain patterns; otherwise, muscles will simply be returned to positions where trigger points are likely to redevelop.

-The results of manual therapy are related to the skill level of the therapist.
-If trigger points are pressed too short a time, they may activate or remain active; if pressed too long or hard, they may be irritated or the muscle may be bruised, resulting in pain in the area treated.
-This bruising may last for a 1–3 days after treatment, and may feel like, but is not similar to, delayed onset muscle soreness (DOMS), the pain felt days after overexerting muscles.
+The results of manual therapy are related to the therapist's skill level.
+If trigger points are pressed for too short a time, they may activate or remain active; if pressed too long or hard, they may be irritated or the muscle may be bruised, resulting in pain in the area treated.
+This bruising may last for one to three days after treatment, and may feel like, but is not similar to, delayed onset muscle soreness (DOMS), the pain felt days after overexerting muscles.
 Pain is also common after a massage if the practitioner uses pressure on unnoticed latent or active trigger points, or is not skilled in myofascial trigger point therapy.

-Physical exercise aimed at controlling posture, stretching, and proprioception have all been studied with no conclusive results.
-However, exercise proved beneficial to help reduce pain and severity of symptoms that one felt.
+Physical exercise aimed at controlling posture, stretching, and proprioception has all been studied with no conclusive results.
+However, exercise proved beneficial to help reduce pain and the severity of symptoms that one felt.
 Muscular contractions that occur during exercise favor blood flow to areas that may be experiencing less than normal flow.
 This also causes a localized stretching effect on the fascia and may help relieve the abnormally tight fascia.
-Evidence that supports these exercises for a treatment is scarce, but physical exercise can be beneficial in reducing the intensity of pain.
+Evidence that supports these exercises for treatment is scarce, but physical exercise can be beneficial in reducing the intensity of pain.

 Researchers of evidence-based medicine concluded as of 2001 that evidence for the usefulness of trigger points in the diagnosis of fibromyalgia is thin.
 More recently, an association has been made between fibromyalgia tender points and active trigger points.